How parents can cope with baby’s regressions during their first year.

 by Nicole Johnson, Founder and Lead Consultant of The Baby Sleep Site®

 A sleep regression is considered a time when a baby, who was sleeping well, suddenly starts waking a lot at night and/or taking short naps.
 During the first year, there are at least three sleep regressions that many babies experience and can be exhausting for parents.
-Here are 5 top tips to deal with sleep regressions in the first year:
+Here are five top tips to deal with sleep regressions in the first year:

-Although babies often have a 6-week growth spurt that may temporarily disrupt their sleep, the first sleep regression in the first year is typically the 4-month-sleep regression.
-Around this age, a baby’s brain develops, and his sleep becomes more like that of an adult.
+Although babies often have a six-week growth spurt that may temporarily disrupt their sleep, the first sleep regression in the first year is typically the four-month-sleep regression.
+Around this age, a baby’s brain develops and his sleep becomes more like that of an adult.
 Your baby now spends less time in deep sleep and goes through more sleep cycles.
 As your baby becomes more aware of the world, you will want to help him shut out external stimuli.

-For example, you can turn on white noise to drown out noises and darken your baby’s room to help promote longer naps.
-If you like to get out with the baby, you can use a SnoozeShade to darken the stroller.
+For example, you can turn on white noise to drown out external sounds and darken your baby’s room to help promote longer naps.
+If you like to get out with the baby, you can use SnoozeShade to darken the pushchair or stroller.
 Here are a few things to make sure you have for your baby or your baby’s nursery:

 - A swaddle or wearable blanket

-- Comfortable room temperature between 68 and 70 degrees Fahrenheit or 20 and 21 degrees Celsius.
+- Comfortable room temperature between 68 and 70 degrees Fahrenheit 20 to 21 degrees Celsius)

-- Room-darkening blinds/shades/curtains or a SnoozeShade for when you’re on-the-go or traveling.
+- Room-darkening blinds, shades or curtains or SnoozeShade for when you’re on-the-go or traveling

 - A white noise machine